 Q: I need a catalog from the years when I attended Texas State.
 Can you send me one?

-A: While the University Archives does not distribute copies of historical University publications, the undergraduate course catalogs are now available in Digital Collections.
+A: While the University Archives does not distribute copies of historical University publications, the course catalogs are now available in Digital Collections.

 Q: I need information for a paper I'm writing.
 Will you send me the information I need via e-mail?